Certified Nurse Midwife (CNM) Programs

-Some schools may also ask you for proof of practical or work experience (a minimum of one year) for specializations like postpartum care, gynecology or pediatrics.
-In addition, you will need to submit a personal statement which showcases and clarifies your career goals, a professional curriculum vitae (CV) and three letters of recommendation (two from academic sources and one from your workplace).
-Depending on the specialty you are pursuing, your university might also require you to have an APRN (Advanced Practice Registered Nurse) licensure or an Advanced Practice Certification.
+Some schools may ask you for proof of practical or work experience (a minimum of one year) for specializations like postpartum care, gynecology or pediatrics.
+In addition, you will need to submit a personal statement that showcases and clarifies your career goals, a professional curriculum vitae (CV) and three letters of recommendation (two from academic sources and one from your workplace).
+Depending on the specialty you are pursuing, your university might require you to have an APRN (Advanced Practice Registered Nurse) licensure or an Advanced Practice Certification.

 What will you learn?

 The curriculum for Nurse-Midwifery is bound to intersect with other women’s health topics that you would like to study while earning your qualification as a WHNP (Women’s Health Nurse Practitioner).
 With this in mind, a CNM program will teach you how to provide primary healthcare to a childbearing family and how to meet the needs of women from various ethnic, socio-economic and religious backgrounds.
 The program will show you how to develop cultural sensitivity and critical thinking skills which will help you offer the safest and most effective medical care possible.